- What is antisocial behaviour?

 Yes, you can call our free Antisocial Behaviour Reporting Line on 01324 506070.
 The Reporting Line is open 24 hours a day.
-We will pass antisocial behaviour reports to the relevant service or organisation, including Police Scotland (101), the Community Safety Team or the Conflict Resolution Team.
+We will pass antisocial behaviour reports to the relevant service or organisation, including Police Scotland (101), the Housing Community Estate Team or the Conflict Resolution Team.

 What are my responsibilities?

 As part of the community, you have the responsibility to treat your neighbours and others in the community with respect.
 We all have the responsibility to report antisocial behaviour so that it can be stopped.

 Your nuisance complaint will be investigated and we will work with you and your neighbour to change their behaviour.
 In extreme cases, court action will be taken against those who cannot or will not change their behaviour.